-11.2 Running the Console on a Bart PE ERD
+Running the Console on a Bart PE ERD

-- 1 Click the Go menu, then click Command Prompt (CMD).
+- Click the Go menu, then click Command Prompt (CMD).
 When you exit the application, a command prompt window remains open. - 2 Run pe_erd_console.exe with the desired parameters.
-For information about parameters, see Section 11.3, "Console Parameters," on page 60.
+For information about parameters, see Console Parameters.